April 29, 2021

 Ultimately a timeless, simple look will photograph the best.

 Coordinating opposite tops and bottoms regarding colour choices often helps for a cohesive look.
-For example, for couple photos, having him in jeans with a short-sleeved, light-coloured, buttoned-down shirt, with her in a light coloured skirt with a light blue flow-y top.
-Or for a family, having dad in beige khaki pants, and a blue shirt, with your son wearing a light coloured shirt and jeans, with mom wearing a beige or tan coloured dress
+For example, for couple photos, having him in jeans with a short-sleeved, light-coloured, buttoned-down shirt, with her in a light coloured skirt with a light blue flowy top.
+Or for a family, having dad in beige khaki pants, and a blue shirt, with your son wearing a light coloured shirt and jeans, with mom wearing a beige or tan coloured dress.

 One small note – while white is the lightest of light colours and coordinates well with just about any other colour, you don’t want too much white because you can lose contrast in a photo, especially if the background is bright/light as well.
 Wearing a white shirt under a grey blazer (formal look) for guys, or a white blouse with a darker coloured sweater (girls) can all be great choices.
 These are just some examples, but hopefully you get the idea.
+You can be creative with your choices based on your own wardrobes.
+Feel free to create your own ideas and have some fun with it!

 EST.